MalekMansour/Role-Changer-Bot/README.md

 # Role-Changer-Bot
-a discord bot to change your own role
+A discord bot to change your own role.